Ten quick, unique deviled egg recipes for any occasion.

 - About 4 tablespoons mayonnaise (I use low fat)

-- 1/2 tablespoon mustard (or more if you like a strong taste).
-I use English mustard because I do like a strong flavour, but Dijon mustard will also work.
+- 1/2 tablespoon mustard (more if you like a strong taste).
+I use English mustard because I do like a strong flavour, but Dijon (French) mustard is milder and will also work.

 How to make :